MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 6. In the new dialog box, select **Users or Computers**.

-7. Enter the service account for the data source, for example, a SQL Server data source may have a service account like  **Contoso\SQLService**.
+7. Enter the service account for the data source, and then select **OK**.

+   For example, a SQL Server data source can have a service account like  *Contoso\SQLService*.
 An appropriate SPN for the data source should have already been set on this account.
-After the account has been added, select **OK**.

 8. Select the SPN that you created for the database server.

-In our example, the SPN begins with **MSSQLSvc**.
+   In our example, the SPN begins with *MSSQLSvc*.
 If you added both the FQDN and the NetBIOS SPN for your database service, select both.
 You might see only one.

 9. Select **OK**.

    You should now see the SPN in the list of services to which the gateway service account can present delegated credentials.

     ![Gateway Connector Properties dialog box](media/service-gateway-sso-kerberos/gateway-connector-properties.png)